magento/devdocs/src/guides/v2.4/graphql/mutations/remove-products-from-compare-list.md

 ## Example usage

-The following example removes two products from the compare list with the unique ID "sssXyGZkTFksdPnxNoK1ut6OiV4bbchD".
+The following example removes two products from the comparison list with the unique ID "sssXyGZkTFksdPnxNoK1ut6OiV4bbchD".

 **Request:**